Sorry, this program is not available for local students.

 You must have completed an APAC-approved fourth year of study in psychology (honours or graduate diploma) with an average of 75% level or higher.

-Working with Children Checks: Students are required to complete a Working with Children Check before going on placement.
+Working with Children Check: Students are required to complete a Working With Children Check before going on placement.